KACooper33/XCUITest-Calculator/README.md

-# XCUITest-Calculator
+# XCUITest-TimeIsMoney
-UI Test Suite for calculator app using XCUITest in a Page Object Model
+UI Test Suite for TimeIsMoney app using XCUITest in a Page Object Model App was borrows from https://github.com/danispringer/timeismoney